aaronc/freactive/README.md

 You should be able to see fairly smooth animations with thousands of points (n >= 16) on most modern computers even though the frame rate will start drop significantly.
 The number of attrs updated calculation is only valid when either the mouse is moving or a transition is happening.

 *(Okay... you may be wondering if I did a Reagent comparsion because the code is so similar.
 [Here it is](http://aaronc.github.io/freactive-reagent-comparison/).
-Reagent and React are quite fast! freactive does seem to scale better for higher values of `n`.
-It also has built-in animations.)*
+Reagent and React are quite fast! freactive does seem to scale better for higher values of `n`. freactive also provides built-in animations.)*

 ## Cursors